php-repos/phpkg-documentations/run-command.md

 phpkg run https://github.com/php-repos/weather.git
 ```

-It's worth noting that the `run` command will install the package in a temporary location and it will be removed after running.
+It's worth noting that the `run` command will install the package in a temporary location, and it will be removed after restarting your OS.
 Also, it will not add the package to your `phpkg.config.json` file, so it will not be available for future use in your application.